Charlie Campbell, Senior Draft Analyst

 Tyron Smith wasn't the same player in 2017.
 If he doesn't turn things around, Dallas could be looking for a new left tackle by the 2020 NFL Draft.

 Thomas (6-5, 320) was very impressive at right tackle as a true freshman, starting there all season and helping the Bulldogs produce a dominant rushing attack.
 He also flashed impressive athleticism and length in pass protection.
 With Isaiah Wynn moving on to the NFL, Thomas is being projected to move to left tackle for Georgia.
 Some NFL advance scouts told me that Thomas jumped out at them when watching practice and tape.
 They think he has the potential to be an early-rounder in his draft class.

-Unless Cincinnati has a turn around over the next year or two, the Bengals could be ready to start over and look for an upgrade over Andy Dalton.
+Unless the Bengals make a turn around over the next year or two, they could be ready to start over and look for an upgrade over Andy Dalton.

-Because of an injury, Fromm (6-5, 225) was pressed into the starting lineup as a freshman, but he led Georgia all the way to the National Championship.
+Fromm has completed 73 percent of his passes in 2018 for 739 yards with nine touchdowns and two interceptions.
+Because of an injury, Fromm (6-2, 220) was pressed into the starting lineup as a freshman, but he led Georgia all the way to the National Championship.
 Fromm was an excellent game-manager, making some clutch throws while protecting the football to allow his potent rushing attack and superb defense to control games.
 In 2017, Fromm completed 62.2 percent of his passes for 2,615 yards with 24 touchdowns and seven interceptions.
 He could be even better now that he has more experience.

 The Ravens will need to draft some receiving weapons for Lamar Jackson.